maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 8.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now go back to the game engine and put a duplicate the blueprint putting the light next to the original to the right.
+Move the two bluepritns into the **Room 5** folder.

 ![change color of light](images/dupeBP.png)